 Both Dr Hami and Sue Eddy are part of the Multidisciplinary Health and Social Care team that deliver care to patients with MND.

 The senior clinical and management team at Florence Nightingale House Hospice, and Buckinghamshire NHS Healthcare Trust, are delighted to be supporting this important project for improving the care of patients with Motor Neurone Disease.

 CHARITY CHRISTMAS BAZAAR

-This charity will be the recipient of CAWC fundraising during the next two club years, and will specifically benefit from 100% of the proceeds from the 33rd Annual Charity Christmas Bazaar, which will be virtual this year: last year we raised £22,000 for our charity from our Christmas Bazaar to give you an idea of how fabulous an event it is!
+This charity will be the recipient of CAWC fundraising during the next two club years, and will specifically benefit from 100% of the proceeds from the 33rd Annual Charity Christmas Bazaar, which was virtual last year and still raised over £13,400 last year to give you an idea of how fabulous an event it is!